mkfeuhrer/vue-udemy-course/README.md

 - Using loops - different ways to access key,value,index
 - Adding methods, data and manipulating them
 - Learned about difference in v-if and v-show

+## Section 5

+- Vue instance
+  - We can access vue instance from outside
+  - We can have multiple instances
+  - Inside one instance you can only access property of that particular instances
+  - There shouldn't be any connection between instances.

+-